Last updated on March 7, 2023

 Lab-grown diamonds are created using two different processes: high pressure, high temperature (HPHT) and chemical vapour deposition (CVD).
 HPHT vs CVD diamonds – let’s see the difference between the two methods and their effect on diamond quality.

 What Are High Pressure High Temperature (HPHT) Diamonds?

-Natural diamond crystals were formed deep underground where the conditions of extremely high pressure and high temperature were naturally found.
-That is why the first and the oldest technique to grow synthetic diamonds was mimicking nature with high pressure and high temperature (HPHT).
+Natural diamond crystals were formed deep underground where conditions of extremely high pressure and high temperature were naturally found.
+That is why the first and the oldest technique to grow synthetic diamonds mimicked nature with high pressure and high temperature (HPHT).

 There are three techniques to grow HPHT diamonds: the belt press, the cubic press and the split-sphere press.
 The goal of each is to create an environment of high pressure and high temperature where diamond growth can occur (pressure over 1.5 million pounds per square inch and temperature above 1400 °C).
-Each process starts with a seed of a diamond material which is placed in carbon, the element all diamonds are made of and put under extremely high pressure and temperature.
+Each process starts with a seed of a diamond material placed in carbon, the element all diamonds are made of and put under extremely high pressure and temperature.
 In these conditions, carbon melts and forms a diamond around the seed.

 The first reproducible HPHT lab-grown diamond was created using the belt press by General Electric on December 16, 1954.
 The diamond was tiny and heavily included, so it was not suitable for jewellery manufacturing.
 It is worth mentioning that even today most of the synthetic diamonds produced are not of gem quality.
 They are created for industrial purposes where tools and equipment of excellent properties (hardness, thermal conductivity, etc.) are used.

 With the success of the belt press, HPHT technology has been advancing for years, and modern cubic and split-sphere presses have been introduced.
 These were more efficient and allowed the production of larger gem-quality diamonds.
 However, the HPHT diamond growing process is very expensive and produces diamonds with mainly yellowish and brownish tints because they are exposed to nitrogen while forming.